All Episodes

 You just don't do things like that.

-Uh hopefully these hearings by James Comer will will reveal a lot of the syndicate and what they're doing and how much money they made and how involved Joe really was, because I think he's up to his eyeballs in it.
+Hopefully, these hearings by James Comer will reveal a lot of this syndicate and what they're doing and how much money they made and how involved Joe really was, because I think he's up to his eyeballs on it.

-I completely agree, but I think a lot of all of these hearings and investigations are going to come to the exact same conclusion that That uh the the pedophiles and the evil people that visited Epstein's Island are gonna come to.
+I completely agree, but I think a lot of all of these hearings and investigations are going to come to the exact same conclusion that the pedophiles and the evil people that visited Epstein's Island are going to come to.

 Well, I'll tell you, I don't expect much either.